ITfoxtec/FoxIDs/docs/samples.md

 }
 ```

+> Access to create the sample configuration in a track is granted in the `master` track.
+The sample configuration should not be added to the `master` track.

 Create the sample seed OAuth 2.0 client in the FoxIDs Control Client:

-1. Select the master track and create a OAuth 2.0 down-party.
+1. Select the `master` track and create a OAuth 2.0 down-party.
 2. Set the Client to on and the Resource to off.
 3. Set the client id to `sample_seed`, redirect Uri to `uri:sample:seed:client` and response type to `token`.
 4. Set Require PKCE to off.